This article

 Set the lowest temperature:

-All temperature-controlled soldering irons on eBay (for $12.00) have a temperature-dial, but the simplest way to set the correct temperature is this:
+temperature-dial, but the simplest way to set the correct temperature is

 Turn the dial to the lowest temperature and switch the iron ON.